SolidMVC/ExpandableFAQ/README.md

 The goal of this plugin is to full-fill the needs of website-starter, that needs a great tool which can last him for many years until it will grow that big so he would grow-out current plugins and would need some kind of different plugins.

 And, I believe, that many other developers had the same issue when tried to create their first premium theme or set-up a website for their client.
-Starting with the issues with license type to the moment when F.A.Q. is `hardcode` into theme code.
+Starting with the issues with license type to the moment when F.A.Q. is `hardcoded` into theme code.

 So I wanted to help all these developers to save their time, and I'm releasing this plugin for you to simplify your work.
 And I'm releasing it under MIT license, which allows you to use this plugin your website bundle without any restrictions for both - free and commercial use.